Emil-DV/OpenEUP5108/README.md

 # OpenEUP5108
-The EUP5108 Assembler, Emulator, and all source roms, documentation, and example code
+A Retro 8-bit, Scratch-built, Minimalist, Micro-controller This distro contains the EUP5108 Assembler, Emulator, and all source roms, documentation, and example code